There comes a time in a startups journey to success when entrepreneurs need to raise their first round of growth capital.

 One question that comes up regards requiring a non-disclosure in order to send the plan to an investor.
 This is a bad idea for several reasons.

 First, real investors won’t typically sign non-disclosures.
 They see hundreds of ideas a month and they all probably overlap in some way, so they aren’t going to sign something that could potentially put them at risk.
+That said, do some research on the investor before moving forward.

 Second, I personally don’t think non-disclosures are very enforceable.
 The amount of money you would have to spend suing a venture capital firm for breech would be better spent creating your company.